bwhelm/vim-philosophy-tools/README.md

   will attempt to download BibTeX citation info from an available DOI (using `crossref.org`) or from J-Stor.

-Note that this is highly dependant on the webpage returned from `philpapers.org`.
+Note that this is highly dependent on the webpage returned from `philpapers.org`.